Local Simulations of Instabilities Driven by Composition Gradients in the ICM: Numerical method and initial conditions

 The equations of kinetic MHD, Equation (\ref{eq:rho})-(\ref{eq:c}), are solved using a modified version of the conservative MHD code Athena \citep{stone_athena:_2008}.
 The algorithms used in Athena are described in \cite{gardiner_unsplit_2005, stone_simple_2009} and a description of the implementation of anisotropic thermal conduction and Braginskii viscosity can be found in \cite{Par05} and \cite{Par12}, respectively.

 In order to carry out the numerical simulations of interest, we have modified Athena to include a spatially varying mean molecular weight, $\mu$.
 This is done by using the inbuilt method for adding a passive scalar, defined by a spatially varying concentration, $c$, and then making it active by using the value of $c$ when calculating the temperature used in the heat conduction module.
 Furthermore, we implemented a module which takes account of diffusion of Helium by using operator splitting.
 This module has been built by following the same approach employed in the heat conduction module that is already present in the current publicly available version of Athena \citep{Par05,Sha07}.
 Our implementation allows for non-constant values of the parameters $\nu_\para$, $\chi_\para$, and $D$ through user-defined functions This feature is, however, not used in this work, as we employ a local approximation and thus treat these parameters as constants.
-The time-step constraint on viscosity, thermal conduction, and diffusion of Helium can be very restrictive.
+The diffusion terms are solved explicitly which can make the time-step constraint on viscosity, thermal conduction, and diffusion of Helium very restrictive.
 In order to circumvent this we use subcycling, which we limit to a maximum of ten steps per MHD step \citep{Kun12}.